Computer software for business

 Choose software that will run on your current hardware, as long as this doesn't reduce potential benefits.
 You should include any hardware upgrade costs in your budgets - see computer hardware for business.

-Alternatively, look at outsourcing your software requirements - eg cloud computing - which could help reduce both your software and hardware costs.
-See more on cloud computing.
+Alternatively, look at outsourcing your software requirements - eg through cloud computing - which could help reduce both your software and hardware costs.

 Ideally, you should develop a long-term strategy, covering your future IT needs.
 This should take into account potential changes in customers, staffing levels and/or your products and services.
-You should also consider emerging technology trends, such as using artificial intelligence in business.
+See how to carry out a technology needs assessment.